 EuroPride

-As part of the Lisbon Festivities calendar, the capital is hosting EuroPride for the first time this year , from June 14 to 22.
+As part of the Lisbon Festivals calendar, the capital is hosting EuroPride for the first time this year , from June 14 to 22.

-The event includes an intense program with many activities, such as concerts, talks, workshops, exhibitions and parties for the LGBTI community.
+The event features a packed schedule with many activities, such as concerts, talks, workshops, exhibitions, and LGBTI community parties.

-One of the big moments is scheduled for June 21 with a march from Saldanha to Praça do Comércio.
+One of the highlights is scheduled for June 21 with a march that will go from Saldanha to Praça do Comércio.

 Santos at Doca da Marinha

-The Popular Saints return to Doca da Marinha from June 4 to 21 for their 4th edition, with a more welcoming and safer proposal, maintaining tradition and the festive atmosphere by the Tagus.
+The Popular Saints return to Doca da Marinha from June 4 to 21 for their 4th edition, with a more welcoming and safe setup , while maintaining the tradition and festive atmosphere along the Tagus River.

-The event will have limited capacity, access control, reinforced security and a varied musical program, as part of the project to revitalize Lisbon’s waterfront.
+The event will have limited capacity, access control, enhanced security, and a varied musical lineup, as part of the project to revitalize Lisbon’s riverfront.

 Address: Avenida Infante D. Henrique A (Doca da Marinha)